 Leprechauns were frequently described as mean-spirited in the past, but now, many depict them as roguish tricksters, shoemakers who hide their treasure in a pot of gold at the end of the rainbow.
 According to legends, anyone who is able to capture a leprechaun will have three wishes in exchange for setting the creature free—but should be careful when making these wishes, since the mischievous natures of leprechauns can make the exchange far from straightforward.

 How can you bring a little mischief into the office on St. Patrick’s Day?
 Try some of our work-appropriate pranks with a twist.
 For example, if you password-protect pieces of office equipment, place cutouts of leprechaun footprints leading to a drawer containing the password.
 Or, fill a coworker’s cubicle with green balloons.
-Above all else, remember to keep your pranks fun, safe, and lighthearted.
+Above all else, remember to keep your pranks fun, safe, lighthearted — and professional.

 St. Patrick’s Day is a holiday that is often associated with drinking, but you can take measures to prevent yourself and your colleagues from overdoing it.
 Keep your games and festivities appropriate, and if alcohol is part of the party, always remember that you are in a work situation — your boss may even be present.
 Know your limit before you start and stick to it.
-Recognize when you have had enough before it gets out of hand.
-In general, following these five unspoken rules of office happy hour should do the trick.

 Laura Berlinsky-Schine is a freelance writer and editor based in Brooklyn with her demigod/lab mix Hercules.
 She specializes in education, technology and career development.
 She also writes satire and humor, which has appeared in Points in Case, Little Old Lady Comedy, Jane Austen’s Wastebasket and The Haven.